Number0000/ASUEpicMovement.github.io/README.md

 To use this template, choose one of the following options to get started:
 * Fork this repository on GitHub
-* Have fun with implement and build for it.
+* Have fun with implementation of your own version of Epic Movement Website.

 ## Bugs and Issues